 Facebook advertising is an incredibly powerful social media tactic.
 Why else would 72% of marketers use the platform to run social media ads?
+What are the 5 Facebook Ad Metrics you should always measure?

 But how do you know it’s working?
 And how can you ensure you continually get the best results from your budget?